 - Student Academic Blocks: Departments enter "academic blocks" and "course combinations" to ensure that common combinations of courses that students need to take in a given semester do not conflict with each other, ensuring our students can register for the courses they require in order to progress toward their degrees.

-Working directly with the schools and departments across Rutgers–New Brunswick, the Office of Scheduling and Space Management completed simulations on four successive semesters: Fall 2018, Spring 2019, Fall 2019, and Spring 2020.
+Working directly with the schools and departments across Rutgers–New Brunswick, the Office of Academic Scheduling and Instructional Space completed simulations on four successive semesters: Fall 2018, Spring 2019, Fall 2019, and Spring 2020.
 For these simulations, CourseAtlas was loaded with the most recently scheduled semester to create a test schedule using the new process and software, and the resulting schedule was analyzed using the already-scheduled term as a baseline.
-The Office of Scheduling and Space Management then worked with the schools and departments to review the simulated schedules and gather feedback.
+The Office of Academic Scheduling and Instructional Space then worked with the schools and departments to review the simulated schedules and gather feedback.
 Each successive simulation then incorporated adjustments that have been made in response to this extensive feedback from the schools and departments.

 Following four successful simulations, CourseAtlas will be used to create the official student schedules beginning with the Fall 2020 schedule, which will be available to students for registration in April 2020.